-- Energy Resource Recovery Balancing Account (ERRA) tracks the difference between amounts billed to customers and the actual cost of electric fuel and purchased power.
-SDG&E's ERRA balance was undercollected by \$51 million at both September 30, 2018 and December 31, 2017.
-The ERRA undercollected balance in 2018 is primarily due to lower than forecasted electric volume in conjunction with seasonalized electric rates.
-We expect the ERRA balance to slightly increase through the end of the year, mainly due to seasonalized customer consumption. - Electric Distribution Fixed Cost Account (EDFCA) tracks the difference between the amounts billed to customers and the authorized margin and other costs allocated to electric distribution customers.
-SDG&E's EDFCA balance was undercollected by \$46 million and \$112 million at September 30, 2018 and December 31, 2017, respectively.
-The undercollection was driven by lower than forecasted electric volumes sold in 2018 and 2017.
-We expect the EDFCA balance to increase through the end of the year, mainly due to seasonalized customer consumption and electric rates.
+• Energy Resource Recovery Balancing Account (ERRA) - tracks the difference between amounts billed to customers and the actual cost of electric fuel and purchased power.
+SDG&E's ERRA balance was undercollected by \$176 million and \$51 million at June 30, 2018 and December 31, 2017, respectively.
+The increase in the ERRA undercollected balance in 2018 is primarily due to lower than forecasted electric volume in conjunction with seasonalized electric rates.
+We expect the ERRA balance to decrease with higher electric volumes in the summer months.

+• Electric Distribution Fixed Cost Account (EDFCA) - tracks the difference between the amounts billed to customers and the authorized margin and other costs allocated to electric distribution customers.
+SDG&E's EDFCA balance was undercollected by \$90 million and \$112 million at June 30, 2018 and December 31, 2017, respectively.
+The undercollection is driven by lower than forecasted electric volumes sold in 2018 and 2017.